illi4/stock-screener/README.md

 - Price range for stocks considered on scan

 #### Limitations
 - Yahoo Finance is used to get stock OHLC information.
-The API limit for YFinance is 2000 requests per hour per IP.
-If you hit the limit, the script will keep retrying until cancelled.
+Theoretically, the API limit for YFinance is 2000 requests per hour per IP.
+However, I have launched it several times in a row producing more than 2000 requests and was not yet able to hit the limit.
+If you do, the script will just keep retrying with 1-minute intervals until cancelled.
-- Written using Python 3.8 and not tested with other versions.
+- Python 3.6+ is required.

 #### Installation